 South Australia has long been known as 'The Festival State', and during the months of February and March, Adelaide comes alive with two major festivals, Adelaide Fringe Festival and Adelaide Festival.
 Together, these festivals draw hundreds of thousands of local, national and international visitors into the heart of Adelaide and provide a month-long moment for brands to capitalise on this increased foot traffic and take centre stage in Rundle Mall.

-For six decades, Adelaide Fringe Festival and Adelaide Festival have presented impressive line-ups of internationally acclaimed shows for all 5 senses across hundreds of Adelaide venues and in 2020 both Festival's celebrated their 60th birthdays.
+For six decades, Adelaide Fringe Festival and Adelaide Festival have presented impressive line-ups of internationally acclaimed shows for all five senses across hundreds of Adelaide venues, and in 2020, both festivals celebrated their 60th birthdays.
 Rundle Mall's celebrations stretched from one end of the Mall to the other, with entertainment and experiences for everyone, young and old.

 A Doll's House

 As part of Adelaide Festival's birthday celebrations, Rundle Mall partnered with City of Adelaide and Adelaide Festival to commission a very special gift for the city.
 Since 2000, visionary Japanese artist Tatzu Nishi has been transforming public spaces in jaw-dropping ways in different cities across the world and in 2020, it was Adelaide's turn.

 Nishi built a life-sized, three-storey Doll's House right in the middle of Rundle Mall — providing the perfect photo opportunity inside and out.
 The masterpiece was free to explore and saw over 29,000 visitors in just over two weeks.

 A life-sized house in the middle of Rundle Mall wouldn't be complete without a backyard.
 Rundle Mall teamed up with Australia's leading food and beverage brands to create 'The Yard' — a pop-up space to hang out with friends under the Gawler Place canopy.